-The Cambridge IGCSE Chemistry syllabus is designed to enable pupils to explain and understand the technological world around them.
+The International GCSE Chemistry syllabus is designed to enable pupils to explain and understand the technological world around them.
 This highly valued qualification will evidence both pupils' understanding of key theoretical principles and practical skills.

-The Cambridge IGCSE Chemistry syllabus enables pupils to progress on to Cambridge A Level Chemistry which will open opportunities to study further at university.
+The International GCSE Chemistry syllabus enables pupils to progress on to A Level Chemistry which will open opportunities to study further at university.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.